XevoInc/ws/README.md

 # Workspace tool
-`ws` is a lightweight tool for managing a workspace of code repositories.
+`ws` is a lightweight tool for managing a collection of code repositories.
 It is intended to handle coarse dependencies between projects, building multiple projects in the right order and passing the correct flags to each (such as `PKG_CONFIG_PATH` and similar).
 It is not intended to be a full-fledged build